 You may have seen the large yellow signs outside the building saying 'Covid Assessment Unit'.
 Just to avoid any confusion, we are not a testing site so you can't be tested here for the virus.

 The signs have been erected by NHS Property Services as we have two 'hot' rooms in the building which could be used to see suspected patients in if demand outweighs the capacity in the local hospitals and this would be via NHS 111.

 If you have a new cough or temperature over 37.8 then please do not come into the surgery.
 Call NHS 111 for advice.

-From today, Monday 16th March, we are offering a telephone triage service where, if you request an appointment, the doctor will call you back and arrange to see you if he/she thinks its necessary.
+From Monday 16th March, we are offering a telephone triage service where, if you request an appointment, the doctor will call you back and arrange to see you if he/she thinks its necessary.

 Please do not come into the building unless you have a pre-booked appointment, to collect medication or pre-arranged documentation.

 If you require repeat medication, we will only accept this by telephone or online ordering.
 If you are not registered for online services, please call reception and ask to be registered.

 NEW MONTHLY SUPPORT PLANNER SERVICE

 We will be having a Support Planner in the building on the 3rd Wednesday of every month from 15th January.
 The sessions will be drop-in sessions between 1.30pm - 4pm so no appointment needed.
 These workers can help patients with social care matters, see some of the examples below:

 - Social Isolation – Advice on activities, groups and befriending services in the local community and offer advice on transport solutions to be able to attend.